Behind the Scenes with the Dalai Lama

 “I’m picking up the Dalai Lama at the airport,” I told my friends, but now I’m feeling its real significance as we climb out at the curb and are swarmed by police and Defense Security Service (DSS).
 Donyo has arrived hours early.
 He’s waiting at the gate with shiny white prayer scarves in his arms.
 He looks peaceful and perplexingly still.
 “Today is the happiest day of my life,” he tells us.

 I wait an hour at the curb in the cold wind off the bay while security fine-tunes the Dalai Lama’s exit.

 “Get him in the car as fast as you can.”

 “Donyo—jump in the car with the entourage.”

 “Keep him moving.”

 All of this will takes seconds.
-Donyo gives scarves to John and me and shows us how to make them long, drape them over our outstretched arms and offer them to His Holiness with a bowed head.
+Donyo gives scarves to me and shows us how to make them long, drape them over our outstretched arms and offer them to His Holiness with a bowed head.
 Donyo is a new person, completely relaxed.
 Meeting with His Holiness is something he’s practiced for all his life.

-We practice saying Tashi Delek, the Tibetan greeting which means may everything be well.
+I practice saying Tashi Delek, the Tibetan greeting which means may everything be well.
 It is a great honor that just the three of us are greeting him, of course surrounded by the San Francisco police, DSS agents in headphones, and a SWAT team medic.

 The head DSS agent is in touch with the plane.
 “Thirty seconds and he’s here,” he says.